 - Top-coded property taxes are further assigned to one of 68 categories.

 - AGE is top-coded using the state mean of all cases greater than 90.

 The top-codes listed below reflect the IPUMS data.
 Users should be aware that the IPUMS top-codes diverge from the top-codes listed in the Census Bureau's documentation for two main reasons:

 - The Census Bureau rounds its top-coded values before releasing the public-use data.
 For example, wage and salary income is rounded to the nearest $1,000 such that an actual top-coded value of $158,333 would become $158,000 in the public-use data.
 In most cases, these top-codes are off by no more than 0.1% from what would have been obtained if the Census Bureau had released the original, non-rounded top-codes.
 Monthly electricity and gas costs variables are rounded to the nearest $10.
 Because IPUMS multiplies these amounts by 12 to obtain the annual electricity and gas costs, this rounding error is similarly multiplied by 12.
 Still, most IPUMS utility top-codes diverge from the non-rounded utility top-codes by no more than 1%.

 - While the Census Bureau documents top-codes for property taxes as actual dollar amounts, the public-use version of this variable is collapsed into sixty-nine categories.
 Similarly, the number of minutes one takes to get to work is documented as a three-digit variable, but is released only as a two-digit variable.

-The top-codes and bottom-codes for the 2004 ACS file are available here (.xls).
+The top-codes and bottom-codes for the 2005 ACS/PRCS files are available here (.xls).